FlavScents AInsights Entry for Cyclotene (CAS: 765-70-8)

 8. Practical Insights for Formulators

-Cyclotene is valued for its ability to impart a rich, caramel-like sweetness, enhancing the depth and complexity of flavor and fragrance formulations.
-It synergizes well with vanilla, chocolate, and nutty notes.
-Formulators should be cautious of overuse, which can lead to an overpowering sweetness.
-It is often underutilized in savory applications where it can add subtle sweetness.
+Cyclotene is valued for its ability to impart a rich, caramel-like sweetness to both flavors and fragrances.
+It synergizes well with vanilla, chocolate, and nutty notes, enhancing the overall complexity of formulations.
+Formulators should be cautious of overuse, as excessive concentrations can lead to an overpowering sweetness.
+Cyclotene is often underutilized in savory applications, where it can add subtle depth and warmth.

 Citation hooks: FlavScents; industry practice